 - 4. What is the full form of BRPSE? - a) Board of Reconstruction of Private Sector Enterprises - b) Board of Reconstruction of Public Sector Enterprises - c) Board of Restore of Public Sector Enterprises - 5.
-Board of Replace the Public Sector Enterprises What is the main objective of Industrial Reconstruction Bank of India? - a) To rehabilitate the sick units - c) To close the Sick units
+Board of Replace the Public Sector Enterprises What is the main objective of Industrial Reconstruction Bank of India?

+b) To amalgamation the sick units